PIYUSH-NAYAK/Vitaledge/README.md

 2. Create a new project or select existing
 3. Enable Authentication → Sign-in method → Email/Password
 4. Get your config from Project Settings → General → Your apps → Web app
-5. Copy all the config values to `front end/.env`:
+5. Copy all the config values to `frontend/.env`:
    ```
    VITE_FIREBASE_API_KEY=AIzaSy... (from config.apiKey)
    VITE_FIREBASE_AUTH_DOMAIN=your-project.firebaseapp.com (from config.authDomain)